 Woodcraft offers various kits that are fun and easy to build.
 The Sawdust Brothers Bird Feeder Kit is a super place to start and includes quality hardwoods (all precut), real Cedar shakes for the roof, Plexiglas, trim for the windows, fasteners, and detailed instructions.
 The birdhouse can be painted or decorated.

 Mosaics have been around for over 4,000 years and have inspired artists everywhere.
 A mosaic piece of art is made by assembling small pieces of colored glass, stone, ceramics, or other materials.
 If you enjoy puzzles and love color, this may be your passion.
+It is definitely mine.

 To dabble with mosaics, I recommend getting a starter kit from Mosaic Art Supply and a backer board from Skeew.
 The starter kit contains high-quality tools, 300 glass mosaic tiles, Wellbond glue, and safety glasses.
 Mosaic Art Supply also offers resources for beginners, including instructions, examples of mosaic art, a how-to mosaic blog, and a listing of mosaic art classes.
+This approach offers basic instruction.

-I’ve always wanted to draw, but my talent is limited to stick people.
 Drawing is the foundation for so many arts, particularly in the planning phase.
 Drawing is also an art in itself, and one that can be enjoyable and relaxing.

 Learning to draw is about two things: controlling your hand, and seeing.
 To begin, read and practice with Ralph Ammer’s online A Quick Beginner’s Guide to Drawing.
 He provides six drawing exercises to get your head and hand around drawing.
 Another great resource is Art Ignition.
 This website provides a plethora of resources to improve your skillset, including tutorials, inspiration and tools.
 There’s an awesome beginner’s guide for drawing effectively that is a good place to start.